The success of a Global Learning program depends on several factors:

 - A faculty director who can successfully promote the program and recruit students.

 - Safety Toolkit - Global Learning Programs

 Western Washington University has formal and affiliate agreements with more than 30 universities and institutes around the world.
 While the focus of our exchange efforts is often on providing our students with international educational opportunities, nearly all have the capacity to involve greater numbers of faculty members, as well.

 International exchanges are partnerships that Western has with institutions around the world.
 They are reciprocal in nature and students participate in quarter or semester exchanges.
-Western has exchanges with universities in Australia, Austria, Canada, Chile, China, Finland, France, Germany, Japan, Mexico, Mongolia, Netherlands, Russia, South Korea, Sweden, Taiwan and the UK.
-See the complete list on our Direct Exchange webpage.
-Faculty exchanges, which often include both teaching and research, strengthen our relationships with our partner institutions and move us a great deal closer to providing graduates of the WWU with the global competence that the world now demands.
-For more information, contact Liz Partolan-Fray, Director, International Programs & Exchanges.
+Western has exchanges with universities in Australia, Austria, Finland, France, Germany, Japan, Mexico, Netherlands, Russia, South Korea, Sweden, Taiwan and the UK.
+See the complete list of international partnerships on the WWU Institute for Global Engagement website.
+Faculty exchanges, which often include both teaching and research, strengthen our relationships with our partner institutions and move us a great deal closer to providing WWU graduates with the global competence that the world now demands.